AakritiSingh05/Ba-Effe/CONTRIBUTING.md

 ## Design Guidelines

-### Theme: Bollywood / Filmy
+### Theme: Rangara (रंगारा)

-Most issues follow a **Bollywood / Filmy theme**.
+Most issues follow the **Rangara theme** - a celebration of the golden era of 70s-80s Bollywood cinema.
 Your designs should:

-- Reflect energy, drama, and glamour of Bollywood cinema
+- Channel the vintage aesthetics of classic Indian cinema
+- Embrace hand-painted poster art styles with bold, dramatic compositions
+- Use warm, nostalgic color palettes (sepia tones, burnt oranges, mustard yellows)
-- Use cinematic elements (film reels, cameras, spotlights, clapperboards) where appropriate
+- Incorporate cinematic elements (film reels, vintage cameras, dramatic lighting) where appropriate
-- Capture the celebratory spirit of Indian cinema
+- Capture the theatrical energy and unapologetic drama of masala entertainers
 - **Be creative** - don't feel restricted to specific elements
-- Maintain overall cinematic vibe while being original
+- Maintain the overall retro-filmy vibe while being original

+📖 **[Explore the complete Rangara theme guide](./Theme/Rangara.pdf)** for detailed inspiration and direction!

 ### Design Principles